The Craft of Post-Training.

 Efficiency Techniques

-LoRA, QLoRA, quantization, and knowledge distillation for deployment at scale.
+LoRA, QLoRA, quantisation and knowledge distillation for deployment at scale.

 Domain Adaptation & Tool Use